 The Talent Acquisition and Career Pathway Programs Unit manages several programs that provide multiple pathways into City employment for diverse, qualified candidates, including individuals entering or re-entering the workforce.
 These programs include apprenticeship programs in the skilled crafts and trades, and fellowship programs connected to the City’s administrative analyst and human resources analyst job classifications.
 Additionally, this Unit partners with other departments to provide career development services for City employees, and implements programs that support employees’ educational attainment, mobility, and retention within the City workforce.

-To learn more about programs that support City employees’ educational attainment, visit:
+Learn more about programs that support City employees’ educational attainment, visit:

 Learning and Development

 DHR’s Learning and Development Unit provides dynamic, cost effective, convenient in-house consulting and training services targeted specifically to meet the professional development needs of City leaders and staff.
 The Learning and Development team provides instructor-led courses that develop a variety of critical skills for success in City jobs, including public speaking, project management, customer service, and emotional intelligence skills.
 The team also delivers several key programs focused on developing effective, equitable management skills for City supervisors and managers at all levels, including the 24 Plus Program and citywide leadership development programs.
 Through delivery of Managing Implicit Bias and Communicating Across Cultures workshops, and through development of customized team building sessions that support diversity, equity, and inclusion goals, DHR’s Learning and Development Unit actively supports City departments in creating positive workplaces where all employees feel respected and experience a strong sense of belonging.

 - Learn more about DHR trainings and team building workshops